 In the event that the company uses traditional file servers to host the existing Home Folders for users, then these should be populated as part of the category Home Folder Servers and the pack will then highlight the file access traffic going to and from these servers from the user's devices.
 This is important in the planning of your OneDrive migration.
 You must make sure that you understand how much traffic is being used for the existing home drive solution so that you can then plan for this traffic to become internet facing traffic when moving to OneDrive.

 OneDrive Deployment Wave

 The difference between not being migrated and being migrated is handled via Categories in this Library Pack.
-Initially all Employees should be given the category "Unassigned to Wave" meaning they still need to be assigned.
-Employees should be assigned to either being Excluded, or one of the Migration waves as part of setup.
-During migrations, once a user has been either moved to OneDrive or they failed to move, their category should be set to either "Migrated" or "Failed" depending on the outcome.
+Initially, all Employees should be given the category "Unassigned to Wave" meaning they still need to be assigned.
+Employees should be assigned to either being Excluded or one of the Migration waves as part of the setup.
+During migrations, once a user has been either moved to OneDrive or failed to move, their category should be set to either "Migrated" or "Failed" depending on the outcome.
 This is then reflected in the dashboards of the pack.